CARLOS-QL/LCD-avrgcc/README.md

 # LCD-avrgcc
-HD44780_liquidC is a library that allow us to control a lcd to display information.
-It's written in *C* (for future portability any uC) and is intend for use with the entire **AVR family** of microcontrollers with *7 pins*.
+HD44780_liquidC is a library that allow us to control a lcd for 4-bits to display information.
+It's written in *C* for the uC *ATmega328P* (Arduino UNO).

+> To modify the ports and dirs to be connected to the LCD, just modify the `#define` ones in the header *HD44480.h*

 ## Table of content